 While the divorce process is painstaking, a happy ending is possible.
 The key is having an amicable divorce—one that doesn’t tear your family apart.
 In an ideal world, proceedings would be uncontested, and both parties would find common ground on topics like child custody, assets, debt, property, and liability distribution.
 Some issues, however, simply cannot be agreed upon.
-In either case, the family law attorneys at King Law Offices can help you manage and navigate the divorce process in a way that protects your interests and rights.
+In either case, the family law lawyers at King Law Offices can help you manage and navigate the divorce process in a way that protects your interests and rights.
 Call 888-748-KING for a consultation today.

 Understanding Common Divorce Terms in Asheville